michael-e/email_newsletter_manager/readme.md

 	           <- 1 throttling (number/period)

-Questions:

-- Multiple Templates per EN2 field? (e.g. send different email to site admin)
-- How will the senders be configured in EN2?

 What does this mean?

 - EN2 has to get the full recipient list from the ETM, then save it to the DB